joeduffy/joeduffy.github.io/_posts/2018-06-18-hello-pulumi.md

 ## Why Pulumi?

 My background is 100% developer tools.
-I was an early engineer on .NET, architected its concurrency and asynchrony support, led the programming platform for a distributed OS, and managed Microsoft's languages groups, including open sourcing and taking .NET Core cross-platform.
+I was an early engineer on .NET, architected its concurrency and asynchrony support, led the programming platform for [a distributed OS](http://joeduffyblog.com/2015/11/03/blogging-about-midori/), and managed Microsoft's languages groups, including open sourcing and taking .NET Core cross-platform.
 Because of this background, I came to cloud with a unique perspective.

 And what I found was frankly not very appealing to me.

-I started exploring Pulumi during late 2016 with my friend and co-founder Eric Rudder, when containers and serverless were far enough along to show incredible promise, but early enough to be very difficult to use "for real."
+I started exploring Pulumi during late 2016 with my friend and co-founder Eric Rudder, when containers and serverless were far enough along to show amazing promise, but early enough to be very difficult to use "for real."
 The capabilities of the cloud are incredible, but far too difficult to use, still to this day a year and a half later.

 For every serverless function, I had dozens of lines of JSON or YAML configuration.
 To connect that to an API endpoint,